coreeng/knowledge-platform/bootcamp-initialisation/README.md

 `--org`: Specifies the GitHub organization.

 `--module-location`: This expects the directory location for your modules.
 Each module is expected to have its own dedicated directory, containing the corresponding .md files.
+Look at the [example below](#important-information) on how you should structure your directories.

 `--modules`: Specifies a comma-separated list of modules for which to create issues.